SouthPoleTelescope/CMBLensingSPT3GInterface/README.md

 <spt3g.maps.FlatSkyMap at 0x7fee41d26180>
 ```

-The conversion always assumes that maps are in μK units, and Fourier transforms are in 1/μK units.
+CMBLensing.jl fields do not currently track their units.
+By default, the conversion always assumes that these fields are in μK units, and Fourier transforms are in 1/μK units.
 If instead the field is unitless (for the example, if the field represents a mask whose values may lie between 0 and 1), wrap the field in `unitless` before conversion, e.g.:

 ```python